kit-ty-kate/ocaml-monomorphic/README.md

-ocaml-monomorphic is a small library used to shadow polymorphic operators (and functions) contained in Pervasives.
+ocaml-monomorphic is a small library used to shadow polymorphic operators (and functions) contained in Stdlib.
 It can be useful to avoid some mistakes and runtime errors due to OCaml's polymorphic comparison functions.

+## Requirements

+This library only requires:
+* OCaml >= 4.08
+* Dune >= 2.7

 ## Usage